 - Recognize that it is a habit that you’ve built, not an uncontrollable reflex.

 - Begin to look for ways you continue to reinforce that habit -- such as movies, TV shows, magazines, football games, or internet porn and stop feeding it to your brain (read My Husband Looks At Porn to learn more).

 - Accept and get comfortable with the fact that it is natural to notice attractive women.
 The goal here is not to eliminate noticing, but rather how often you look and for how long.

-Hopefully this give some understanding why men look at other women.
+Hopefully this gives some understanding as to why men look at other women.
 If you’re a man who can't stop looking at other women, working with a counselor for men will give you additional steps you can take to change your behavior.
-Many of us men have learned how to stop looking at other women and with help you can too.
+Many of us men have learned how to stop looking at other women and with help, you can too.

 Many men will dismiss the practice of looking at other women as no big deal.
 They rationalize that it’s not cheating and doesn’t affect the love they have for their wife or girlfriend, so it isn’t anything to worry about.
 But that’s not the whole story.

 It’s true that checking out other women isn’t the same as having an affair, but it is a form of micro-cheating.
 Micro-cheating is comprised of small, disrespectful behaviors involving the opposite sex.
 Over time these behaviors can slowly eat away at your relationship and undermine the love you share.

 What Are The Consequences Of Looking At Other Women?

 Although it’s easy to think that your wandering eyes shouldn’t affect your partner and that it’s not a big deal, the truth is that it does affect her, even if she doesn’t know it or want to admit it, and it can turn into a very big deal.
 Realizing that looking at other women can cause problems in your relationship and changing your behavior is an act of love that will go a long way towards keeping your relationship happy and healthy.